App-Ringer/CheckNudityiOS/README.md

 ```

-If you have image singla/multiple - Pass image(s) to below mentioned method:
+If you have image singla/multiple images - Pass image(s) to below mentioned method:
 ```
    NudityModel.checkNudity(with: [Your-Image-Array]) { nsfwValue, sfwValue in
      print("nsfwValue: ", nsfwValue)